JohnGC1510/milestone_project_4/README.md

 # Gold's Gym
-The objective of this website is to advertise a specialist strength gym in order to attain new members, getting users to form a paid subscription to the gym and encouraging users to make purchases from the gym's store.
+The objective of this website is to advertise a specialist strength gym in order to attain new members, getting users to purchase membership to the gym and encouraging users to make purchases from the gym's store.
 The website will highlight the different unqiue selling points of the gym which includes:
 - It's access to specialist strongman equipment such as logs and atlas stones
 - The wide range of classes that are available to sign up too for gym members
 - The specialist items available for purchase from the store.